 Do Side Gigs or Freelance for the Extra Pocket Money

 Many college students end up taking part-time jobs at minimum wages because of financial constraints.
 But there are other options that can help you earn more than working part-time for a bare minimum salary.
 Here are some of those options:

 You don’t necessarily have to work in a restaurant to become a delivery driver.
 If you are 18 years old and above with a driver’s license, you can join food delivery services like DoorDash, UberEats, and GrubHub.
 And since more people are ordering food deliveries ever since the coronavirus outbreak, these companies are struggling with a shortage of delivery drivers.
-This might be a great time to offer food delivery services because of the sharp rise in demand.
+This might be a great time to work as a delivery driver because of the sharp rise in demand.

 Online platforms like UpWork and Fiverr enable college students to set up their freelance businesses and ask for their desired price structures.
 The best part about freelancing is the flexibility; you can take on projects according to your college curriculum.